 #3.
 Know Your Money Management Options

 You have choices when it comes to managing your investments.
-Deciding on an appropriate option will depend on factors like your investment knowledge, experience, and how comfortable you are with using online technology to manage your investments.
-There are three common options: working with a registered investment advisor, using a robo-advisory service, or going the DIY (do-it-yourself) route.
+Deciding on the best route for you will depend on factors like your investment knowledge, experience, and how comfortable you are with using online technology to manage your investments.
+There are three common options: working with a registered investment advisor, using a robo-advisor, or going the DIY (do-it-yourself) route.

 #4.
 Understand the Client-Advisor Relationship